Where to ski and snowboard in the UK

 One of the smaller resorts in Scotland with shorter runs, it’s popular with families but not as busy as other resorts.
 As the site is within the Cairngorms National Park you can enjoy the amazing scenery without all the crowds – especially if you go on a weekday.

+Even at the weekend, Lecht makes a good alternative to the busier Cairngorm resort at Aviemore.
 The ski centre has a bar/restaurant with the usual après-ski suspects of hot chocolate, mulled wine and more.
-There is also a hire centre for equipment.
+There is also a hire centre for equipment. www.lecht.co.uk

-There are 10 lifts and a funicular railway to get you to the mountain top, from where you can enjoy stunning views before making use of the 30km of ski runs ranging from green to black.
+Cairngorm mountain has now been offering snowsporting opportunities for over 50 years, and is one of Scotland's most popular destinations for skiers and snowboarders.
+Depending on weather, the snowsports season typically runs from December to April and there are 11 lifts, plus a funicular railway to get you to the mountain top.
+At the top, you can enjoy stunning views before making use of the 30km of ski runs ranging from green to black.
 The centre operates a ski/snowboard school with lessons for all ability levels and equipment hire is also available on site.
-There is a café offering hot drinks and light refreshments.
+There is a café offering hot drinks and light refreshments. www.cairngormmountain.co.uk

 Nevis Range, Fort William, Scotland